learn-co-students/flatiron-cli-project-generator/README.md

 ```
 * Grab some popcorn

-### Note while the project is being created

-There may be points during project generation that you get prompted to input either a yes or no into the terminal.
-Or to install something (like vite).
-Follow the prompts closely (basically say yes to everything and it should be fine!).
-You will only need to do the prompts once.

-### What now that it's done running?
+### What to do now that it's done running?

-You're Flask project is ready to go!
+You're Flask CLI project is ready to go!
 Create models / seeds / etc...
 You will not have to worry about initializing your database with flask db init, flask db revision -m 'initial db', flask db upgrade head.
 That is already done for you!
-You will however need to use `pipenv shell` in order to go into your virtual environment.
+You will however need to: `cd server`, use `pipenv shell` in order to go into your virtual environment, run `python app.py` to run your cli application.